 The Directive provides for the mandatory automatic exchange of information between member states about certain cross-border arrangements.
 It is part of the European Commission’s ongoing work on promoting tax transparency and preventing international tax avoidance.
 The UK Government has committed to participating fully, notwithstanding withdrawal from the European Union.

 The regulations come into force, and the first reports will be made, on 1 July 2020.
 However, the Directive requires that relevant arrangements entered into from 25 June 2018 must be reported.
 Organisations and individuals affected by these rules will, therefore, need to interrogate their records for the last two years to identify arrangements that are now subject to a requirement to report.
 Going forward, reporting will be required within 30 days of certain trigger events (broadly, initiating a relevant reportable arrangement).

-What is disclosable?
+What is reportable?

 In many cases, arrangements that are reportable will have a ‘tax advantage’ attached to them.
-However, the EU rules go further and cover arrangements with no obvious tax motive.
+However, these rules go further and cover arrangements with no obvious tax motive.
 In particular, they include transfers that are ‘base erosive’ simply in virtue of transferring certain assets or businesses from one jurisdiction to another.
-They also cover arrangements that may be designed to circumvent EU or OECD rules on transparency (eg circumventing the Common Reporting Standard or obscuring beneficial ownership of certain assets).
+They also cover arrangements that may be designed to frustrate EU or OECD rules on transparency (eg circumventing the Common Reporting Standard or obscuring beneficial ownership of certain assets).
 While the OECD’s 2018 model disclosure rules on tax transparency do not have the force of law, they will be used as a source of interpretation of the EU rules.

 In a similar way to the UK’s existing rules for disclosure of tax avoidance schemes (DOTAS), DAC 6 sets out a number of ‘hallmarks’ for identifying the types of arrangement that must be reported.
 These are defined very widely, but some examples of arrangements potentially considered reportable include: